kingster/FullonSMS-API/README.md

 Send SMS Via FullonSMS from PHP.

-Tested Working with FullonSMS.
-Supports upto 140 Characters
+<del>Tested Working with FullonSMS.
+Supports upto 140 Characters</del> FullOnSms has added captcha verification for login, hence I will need to figure out something to bypass that.
+Feel free to send pull request for the same!

 How to